 Stepping Through the Code

-Using the Step Over command several times, we can step down through the code to line number 59, which calls the display_workers() function.
-If we then use the Step Into command, the debugger goes to line 43, which is the first line of code in that function.
-If we step forward to line 48, the $worker_data array has been populated with the first record.
+Using the Step Over command several times, I can step down through the code to line number 59, which calls the display_workers() function.
+If I then use the Step Into command, the debugger goes to line 43, which is the first line of code in that function.
+If I step forward to line 48, the $worker_data array has been populated with the first record.
 In the Debug window, if the Variables tab has been selected (as it is by default), then you can see the current defined variables, including that array.
 Clicking the "+" symbol expands the array, showing the individual elements and their current values.

 As you continue to Step Over the lines of code, cycling within the "for" loop, you will see the elements of $worker_data automatically updated.